Jess Walsh

 Jessica Cecille Walsh (born 16 May 1971) is an Australian politician and trade unionist.
 She is a member of the Australian Labor Party (ALP) and has served as a Senator for Victoria since 2019.
-Prior to her election to parliament she was the state secretary of United Voice.
+Since 2025, she has held the position of Minister for Early Childhood Education and Minister for Youth in the second Albanese ministry.
+Prior to her election to parliament, she was the state secretary of United Voice.